Dr-workaholic/project-global-jam/assets/assets.md

-Please place art assets in this folder
+Please place visual and audio assets in this folder